What bears do in July

 Signs of Bear Activity

 Bears often mark trees, especially in the summer mating season.
 Bears stand on their hind legs and scratch the trees with their claws and sometimes teeth.
-Both male and females mark trees.
+Both males and females mark trees.
 Many researchers believe bears create marker trees to announce they are in the area and let other bears know how big they are.
 Sometimes males will claw the tree above another male’s markings, as if to say, “I’m bigger than you are.”
 Bears often deliberately scratch aromatic trees such as conifers, cedars and cherry trees or creosote-soaked poles or structures because the scent created is stronger and carries further than the aroma the bear leaves behind.

 Bears Are Still Looking for Mates